ypeddiraju/OpenaiApi/README.md

 # OpenAI Invoice Runner

-A simple Node + Express web app to test invoice extraction prompts, chat with OpenAI models, and run vendor matching.
-It has three tabs:
+A simple Node + Express web app to test invoice extraction prompts, chat with OpenAI models, try Gemini models, and run vendor matching.
+It has four tabs:

 - Home: Runs a one-shot prompt against your local invoice text and images, and shows token usage.
-- Chat Completion: A chat UI with optional multi-file image upload, include-history toggle, and "New chat" button.
+- Chat Completion: A chat UI for OpenAI models with optional multi-file image upload, include-history toggle, “New chat”, and a red expand editor button on the input box.
+- Gemini (beta): A chat UI for Google Gemini models with similar controls (adds top_k) and the same red expand editor button.
 - Vendor Matching: Finds best vendor matches from CSVs in the `vendors/` folder based on a Phase 1 JSON payload.

 ## Features
 - Reads OCR text from `text/` and aggregates it into the prompt.
 - Loads all images from `images/` and sends them to the model.
 - Optional LM Studio OCR: when enabled in the Home tab, sends images to a local LM Studio server (model `nanonets-ocr-s`) to extract raw text, with automatic fallback to the `text/` files if LM Studio is unavailable.
+- Gemini chat support via Google Generative AI (`/api/gemini-chat`).
+- Chat input “expand editor” for composing long prompts (both OpenAI Chat and Gemini tabs).
 - Routes reasoning models (gpt-5, o3, o1) to the Responses API with configurable reasoning effort.
 - Routes other models (gpt-4o, gpt-4o-mini, gpt-5-mini) to Chat Completions API.
 - Token usage displayed on the Home tab; chat endpoint also returns usage.